dsGitHubRepository/fansite-analytics-challenge/README.md

 # Project Overview

 Four features of the data challenge has been submitted as four sepearte solution.
-Feature 3 analysis has been carried over with data steps to check whetehr the output is meaningful to real time analytics of server log file.
+Feature 3 analysis has been carried over with data steps to check whether the output is meaningful to real time analysis of server log data.
 For a quicker check for the solution a resonable wide steps in the input data can be chosen to satisfy the scalability of the code produced in this submission.

 # Feature 1